 Chewing, saliva, bacteria health, together with correct mouth pH all play a key role to keeping teeth clean.
-The easiest way to keep them clean is a good quality dry food.
-If your pet has dental disease then going on to the prescription products will help to reduce further progression of the disease.
+The easiest way to keep them clean is by feeding an ultra premium dry food such as LifeWise.
+If your pet has dental disease then going on to expensive prescription products may help to reduce further progression of the disease.

 Toys such as KONG Dental and Petstages’ Dogwood Durable Stick will also help.
-Chews, such as Greenies and treats such as Platinum Ranch may be given to encourage daily chewing.
-This will activate the jaw muscles as well as keeping plaque and tartar off the teeth and below the gum margins.
+Chews, such as Greenies and treats such as Vitalitae Jerky may be given to encourage daily chewing.
+This will activate the jaw muscles as well as keep plaque and tartar off the teeth and below the gum margins.

 Do not use human tooth paste as it’s not designed to be swallowed.
 Brushing once per day after a meal will have the most effect on controlling the disease.